mtsvickers/td-aws-asana/README.md

 Updates an existing task based on the given parameters.

 ### Input
 `taskID` - Required.
-The ID of the task to update
+The ID of the task to update<br/>
 `taskInfo` - Optional.
 An object containing the current task information.
-Needed if you want to append to notes.
+Needed if you want to append to notes.<br/>
 `modifications` - Required.
 At least one of the modifications properties must be set and non-empty.

 Available Modification Properties
 * `name` - the new task name
 * `notes` - the new task notes.
 If the first character in notes is `&` these will be appended to the current task notes.
 * `assignee` - the user ID or 'me' the task should be assigned to.